stnolting/neorv32-riscof/README.md

 The [`sim`](https://github.com/stnolting/neorv32-riscof/tree/main/sim) folder provides a plain-VHDL testbench and shell scripts to simulate the NEORV32 processor using **GHDL**.
 The testbench provides generics to configure the DUT's RISC-V ISA extensions and also to pass a plain ASCII HEX file, which represents the _memory image_ containing the actual executable.
 This file generated from a test-case-specific ELF file.
-The maakefile in the `sim` folder takes care of compilation and will also convert the final memory image into a plain HEX file.
+The makefile in the `sim` folder takes care of compilation and will also convert the final memory image into a plain HEX file.
 Note that this makefile uses the default software framework from the NEORV32 submodule.